W. A. Boyle: Yablonski challenge and murder

 In 1969, Joseph "Jock" Yablonski challenged Boyle for the presidency of UMWA.
 Yablonski had been president of UMWA District 5 (an appointed position) until Boyle had removed him in 1965.
 In an election widely seen as corrupt, Boyle defeated Yablonski in the election held on December 9 by a margin of nearly two-to-one (80,577 to 46,073).
-Although Boyle won, the election was the first time since 1920 that the incumbents had less than 80 percent or more of the vote, or that there was any opposition at all.
+Although Boyle won, the election was the first time since 1920 that the incumbent had less than 80 percent or more of the vote, or that there was any opposition at all.
 Observers expected the union to make changes in response to the growing insurgency movement and demands for change.

 Yablonski conceded the election, but on December 18, 1969, asked the United States Department of Labor (DOL) to investigate the election for fraud.
 He also initiated five lawsuits against UMWA in federal court.

 On December 31, 1969, three killers shot Yablonski, his wife, Margaret, and his 25-year-old daughter, Charlotte, as they slept in the Yablonski home in Clarksville, Pennsylvania.
 The bodies were discovered on January 5, 1970, by Yablonski's eldest son, Kenneth.

 Boyle was found to have ordered Yablonski's death months earlier, on June 23, 1969, after a meeting with his opponent at UMWA headquarters had degenerated into a screaming match.
 In September 1969, UMWA executive council member Albert Pass received $20,000 from Boyle (who had embezzled the money from union funds) to hire assassins to kill Yablonski.
 Paul Gilly, an out-of-work house painter and son-in-law of a minor UMWA official, and two drifters, Aubran Martin and Claude Vealey, agreed to do the job.
 Pass arranged for the murder to be postponed until after the election, to avoid suspicion falling on Boyle.